bridgecrew-perf7/LDOS--Deployment/04 LDOS 1.2.0/ldos.md

 kubectl get solutionpackage -n hitachi-solutions
 ```

-The script install the default users and roles.
+The script installs the default users and roles.
 Please refer to documentation.

 ---